permguard/permguard/site/content/docs/0.1/code-ops/initializing-workspace.md

 }
 ```

-Next, create a ledger:
+Next, create a ledger.

 ```bash
 permguard authz ledgers create --zoneid 273165098782  --name magicfarmacia --output json
 ```

-below is the output of the command:
+Below is the output of the command.

 ```bash
 {